In Handy

 Director: Yurii Illienko

-Against the backdrop of the charming landscapes and the traditions of Ukrainians in the historical region of Bukovyna, the film uncovers the themes of family bonds, loyalty, and unfairness of life.
+Against the backdrop of the charming landscapes and Ukrainian traditions in the historical region of Bukovyna, the film uncovers the themes of family bonds, loyalty, and the unfairness of life.
 Film critic Larysa Briukhovetska said in her article "Film Comes from Sorcery" that international critics compared the film "to a skillfully painted mural" "woven from historical truth and creative imagination."

 Where to watch: Takflix, Eastern European Movies, Klassiki